beego/beedoc/en/Controllers_Routing.md

 	/object/login   Call Login method of ObjectController.
 	/object/logout  Call Logout method of ObjectController.

-In addition to matching of two prefixes:`/:controller/:method`, Beego automatically resolves the remaining URL path segments as parameters, and saves them into `this.Ctx.Params`:
+In addition to matching of two prefixes:`/:controller/:method`, Beego automatically resolves the remaining URL path segments as parameters, and saves them into `this.Ctx.Param`:

 	/object/blog/2013/09/12  Call Blog method of ObjectController, and has the argument map[0:2013 1:09 2:12].